 Custom Redirect URL - Enables administrators to specify the URL for a custom page displayed when a rule includes Starting Action = Redirect.
-By default, Catalyst uses catalyst_redirect.html which is automatically installed in the Browsium Client Program Files directory.

 Project Update Activation - Project Update Activation enables new Catalyst configurations to be loaded on the fly without restarting Browsium Controller (which typically requires a reboot or logoff/logon of the client computer).
 The field can be set to load the new configuration immediately (the default), at a scheduled time, or upon next Browsium Controller restart.